macbeth/Magento2_MassActions/README.md

-# Magento2_MassActions
+# Piantanida_MassActions

-A module to perform mass actions on catalog.
+A module to perform mass actions on Magento2 catalog.

 Current Features: